-The distance of a Sprint Triathlon is 0.47 mi swim, 12.4 mi bike, and 3.1 mi run.
+The distances of a Sprint Triathlon are 0.47 mi swim, 12.4 mi bike, and 3.1 mi run.
 A beginner triathlete can expect the event to last 1 hour 45 minutes to 2 hours.

 If you look at some pro triathlons on TV, you can expect to see faster times (around 50 min).
 The big difference is that those events include drafting in the bike portion (athletes can save energy by being near each other).

 It is a great distance for beginners or for triathletes who want to race full gas from the start to the finish.

 If you are interested in this distance, check out my article Sprint Triathlon Distances where I go more into details about each of the sports.